panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 execute(agent.getFullName); // => 'John Smith'
 ```

 The arrow function binds `this` lexically.
-In simple words it uses `this` value from the outer function it is defined within.
+In simple words, it uses `this` value from the outer function it is defined within.

 ## 4. Bind the context

-Now let's take a step forward and refactor `Person` and use an ES2015 classes.
+Now let's take a step forward and refactor `Person` and use an ES2015 class.

 ```javascript
 class Person {